j801h/j801h.github.io/_projects/fea.md

 My research on openFOAM solvers has converged on the chtMultiRegionFoam solver, which is specifically designed to model conjugate heat transfer (CHT) in systems involving multiple regions with different materials and fluid-solid interfaces.
 Further, this solver is designed for incompressible (or compressible, to a degree), turbulent or laminar, and transient or steady state simulations, all of which encapsulate the majority of heat exchange systems.

-As luck would have it, this solver has a shell-and-tube simulation case study hidden in its source code.
+As luck would have it, this solver has a shell-and-tube simulation case study hidden in its source code (I swear you can't find this using google/chatGPT/Bing or in the openFOAM documentation).
 I have staged and run that simulation, and developed the following animation:

 <br>